About Us & #tSpotter

-We think you should have more (and better) information than what you get on that crap app on your phone that shows you humorless, model-generated numbers and confusing clip art that’s no help at all when the weather turns severe or when the white death (snow) descends on the city.
+We think you should have more (and better) information than what you get on that crap app on your phone that shows you humorless, model-generated numbers with confusing clip art and annoying ads (we do not accept advertising dollars, despite best efforts of many lol) that’s no help at all when the weather turns severe or when the white death (snow) descends on the city.

 Turns out, providing that information is not hard to do if you care and you work at it.

-Using fancy radar data, and dialed into the National Weather Service’s internal chat, we tweet out forecasts, watches, warnings, ETAs and commentary about hail, severe wind, lightning, tornadoes, snow, and other severe weather only for Davidson and Williamson Counties.
-We also provide daily forecasts sometime in the morning, plus next-day forecasts at 6:30 PM and 9 PM.
-We use this website to supplement all that Twitter stuff we just mentioned, which you can find @NashSevereWx on Twitter.
+Using fancy radar, model, and observational data, and dialed into the National Weather Service’s internal chat, we tweet out forecasts, watches, warnings, ETAs and commentary about floodwaters, hail, severe wind, lightning, tornadoes, snow, and other severe weather only for Davidson and Williamson Counties.
+We also provide detailed daily (sometimes twice a day when things get real) forecasts published on this here website.

-We are National Weather Service (Nashville) SKYWARN Social Media Coordinators.
-This means we coordinate and relay – in real time – your severe & winter weather reports tweeted with the hashtag #tSpotter.
+We are National Weather Service (Nashville) partners.
+This means we coordinate and relay – in real time – your flooding, severe & winter weather reports tweeted with the hashtag #tSpotter.

 Send in your reports!
 They are valuable.
 They improve the forecast.
 They assist in warning decisions.
 They may even save someone’s life.
 Your report is the eyes of the NWS.